Cvetovo

 Cvetovo (Цветово) is a village in the municipality of Studeničani, North Macedonia.

 History

-During the great migration movements in Macedonia at the end of the 17th and beginning of the 18th centuries, Macedonian Muslims left the Debar area for the central regions of Macedonia and established villages such as Cvetovo located in the Skopje area.
+During the great migration movements in Macedonia at the end of the 17th and beginning of the 18th centuries, Slavic-speaking Muslims left the Debar area for the central regions of Macedonia and established villages such as Cvetovo located in the Skopje area.

 Demographics

-Cvetovo has traditionally been inhabited by a Macedonian Muslim (Torbeš) population.
-The mother tongue of Cvetovo inhabitants and of daily communication is Macedonian.
+On the 1927 ethnic map of Leonhard Schulze-Jena, the village is shown as an Albanian village.
+According to the 1929 ethnographic map by Russian Slavist Afanasy Selishchev, Cvetovo was an Albanian village.

+In the second half of the 20th century Cvetovo, was inhabited by a Torbeš population.

 According to the 2021 census, the village had a total of 809 inhabitants.
 Ethnic groups in the village include: